So what are the best workout apps to get healthy and stay fit in 2019?

 You have quite the selection of meditations to choose from such as body scan and walking meditations, plus sessions on topics like loving-kindness and forgiveness.
-There are also Daily Calm sessions which offer you a sample from the paid programs on the app including choice, resilience, gratitude, impermanence, and letting go.
+There are also Daily Calm sessions which offer you a sample from the paid programs on the app including choice, resilience, gratitude, impermanence and letting go.
 I’ve done a few of their sleep stories too and I definitely think they helped me get to sleep quicker.

 With Calm, you have the option of doing guided or unguided meditations (for those of you who are mega experts at this meditation thing).
-One thing I’ll mention is that the guided sessions are lead by Tamara Levitt who has a beautiful voice, but obviously everyone’s preferences are different when it comes to the type of voice you want guiding you through meditations.
+One thing I’ll mention is that the guided sessions are lead by Tamara Levitt who has a beautiful voice, but obviously, everyone’s preferences are different when it comes to the type of voice you want guiding you through meditations.
 Tamara’s voice is quite sing-songy which might not appeal to everyone.
-Then again, you might love it like I do.
+Then again, you might love it as I do.

 I just covered three of my most used apps for getting healthy and fit.
 I decided to split this post in two because I could rant on for hours about these apps.
 Next time I’ll dive a little deeper in Lifesum, Trainingpeaks and (although not an app) the Wahoo Tickr X.